 There are many questions about which hormones are beneficial to the heart, and which hormones may increase the risk of heart attack or stroke.
 These articles outline these concerns by investigate specific studies, reviewing books on the topic, and comparing the opinions of various practitioners and researchers about how best to use hormones to optimize heart health.

 Although women tend to perceive cancer as their biggest health threat, heart disease is the leading cause of death for women across most races in the US.
-Maintaining optimal hormone balance is an integral step in preventing cardiovascular disease and enjoying a healthy heart.

 Cholesterol in general—and LDL in particular—has gained a negative reputation due to its association with heart disease and stroke.

-Popular belief holds that high cholesterol is a primary cause of atherosclerosis.
-In fact, for many people, lowering cholesterol may not be the most important factor in reducing heart disease risk.
+For many people, lowering cholesterol may not be the most important factor in reducing heart disease risk.
 So what do we really know about cholesterol?

 Heart Attacks, Heart Failure and Diabetes reminds us of the fundamental nature of thyroid function in diseases that are of epidemic proportions today.

 High homocysteine levels have been associated with an increased risk for heart disease and other chronic medical conditions.
-Read this short article on how

 Women with hot flashes and night sweats, as compared to women without these symptoms, may have unfavorable risks for heart and blood vessel disease.